FREE CONSULTATION

 Three essential structured data markup types layout mapping for ImageObject Article and Product arrays

-Structured data removes ambiguity.
-It tells search engines exactly what an image is, who created it, what it represents, and how it should be treated.
-Without schema, your image is a floating asset.
-With schema, it is anchored to your content, your brand, and your entities.
+Structured data exists to remove ambiguity.
+It tells search engines exactly what an image is, who made it, what it represents, and how it should be treated.
+Without schema, an image is just a floating asset.
+With it, the image is anchored to your content, your brand, and real entities Google already understands.

 11.1 ImageObject Schema Template